 Hairy Woodpecker Call

-Voice: A strong “peek” or “peech,” sharper than the downy.
+Listen to hear what hairy woodpeckers sound like.
+Their call is a strong “peek” or “peech,” that sounds sharper than the downy.

 Bird songs provided by the Cornell Lab of Ornithology.

 Learn about the northern flicker: unique, beautiful woodpeckers.